10 clues that a gut flora imbalance is behind your disturbed digestion

 You are probably familiar with the phrase “We are what we eat” but time has shown that this is somewhat simplistic.
-We are what we eat, digest, absorb and assimilate.
+Not only are we what we eat, we are what we eat, digest, absorb and assimilate!
 When the digestion isn’t working optimally, all kinds of things can go wrong.
-The list below outlines the most common indicators that you could benefit from support to get your troubled tummy sorted.
+The list below outlines the most common indicators that suggest you could benefit from support to get your troubled tummy sorted.

 Top Reasons for Disturbed Digestion:

 - You don’t feel well.
 When the gut bacteria are out of balance the signals they create can affect your mood, energy and general sense of well being.

 - Your bowels are either too frequent, too infrequent or a combination of both.
 Bacteria have an enormous impact on gut motility.
 Normal stool is soft but formed, from 1 to 3 movements daily.
 While stool form can vary, it should generally fall between Type 3 & 5 on the Bristol Stool Chart, below.

 Image from Cabot Health, Bristol Stool Chart / CC BY-SA (https://creativecommons.org/licenses/by-sa/3.0)

 3. You get bloated after eating.
 Having to loosen your trousers or consciously hold in your belly suggests you’ve got an accumulation of gas in your intestines.
 That might be uncomfortable too

 4. You burp a lot.
 Bacterial gases are responsible for that.
 Sometimes you might have #5 as well

 5. Reflux is a problem.
 Maybe you’re taking acid-reducing medication (antacids or omeprazole/losec).
 Perhaps that helped a little bit, but the problem is still there.